kadamwhite/responsive-containers/README.md

 <div class="calendar-block" data-responsive-container>
 ```

-With just that and nothing more, your container will now be tagged with additional classes based on how big they appear:
+By adding that data-attribute and nothing more, your container will now be tagged with additional classes based on how big they appear:
 - `container-sm` if the container is 519px wide or less,
 - `container-md` if it is between 520px and 899px wide,
 - `container-lg` if it is between 900px and 1279px wide, and
 - `container-xl` for any element 1280px or wider.

-These default values are by definition somewhat arbitrary, so you may also provide your own custom theme- or plugin-specific breakpoint values using the `data-responsive-container` attribute.
-When rendering your element or block in PHP, pass an array of **class names** and the **minimum width** at which they should be applied.
-These class names can be generic like the `.container-*` classes used by default, or they may be specific to the element being styled:
+These are default values and therefore somewhat arbitrary, so you may also provide your own custom theme- or plugin-specific breakpoint values using the `data-responsive-container` attribute.
+When rendering your element or block in PHP, pass an array of **class names** and the **minimum width** at which each class should be applied.
+These class names can be generic like the default `.container-*` classes, or they may be specific to the element being styled:

 ```php
 echo sprintf(